nicholasayam/Digital-CV/README.md

 - Engineering Design: AutoCAD, Autodesk Fusion 360, Unity3D, Multisim 10.1
 - Design: Adobe Illustrator & Adobe Premerie Pro
 - Productivity: MS Office, Zoom,  Slack, GitHub

 ***

-## Co-Curricular Activities
-- **Vice-Chairman, Aerospace Electronics Guild**
-	- Oversaw and mentor a group of 14 students key knowledge of the cockpit with training on the A320 static simulator.
-- **EDGE Scholars Programme (Invitation Only)**
-	- Trained verbal and written communication skills with current affairs sessions.
-- **Overseas Leadership Training (LEAP) Camp**
-	- Sharpened my core skills (e.g. leadership) to be more effective as an individual and in teams.

-***

-## 📌 On The Side
-- Shadowed a General Practitioner, Dr Jipson Quah at [Mayfair Medical Clinic](https://www.mayfairmedical.net/)  (12-May-21) - Had the opportunity to experience the challenges and satisfaction of being a doctor; Understanding and evaluating each patient's concerns.
-- Volunteered at Willing Hearts, a secular, non-affiliated charity, to prepare and distrubute daily meals to the less fortunate *(2019)*.
-- Designed, organised, and coordinated sale of course shirt (Aerospace Electronics) with exceeding sales of more than 400 shirts sold *(2020)*.
--  **Completed external courses in:**
-	 - AWS Academy Cloud Foundation and Cloud Architecting *(2019)*
-	 - Project Management: The Basics for Success [Coursera X University of California, Irvine Extension] *(2020)*
-	 - Conversational Korean: Learn to Speak Korean 1 [Coursera X Yonsei University] *(2020)*
-     - **Pending** : Understanding the Brain: The Neurobiology of Everday Life [Coursera X The University of Chicago] *(2021)*

-***